yuying16yy/DataEngineerTakeHomeChallenge/README.md

     1. flattening the list items i.e. each item in the list is put into its own row
     2. extracting the values in the JSON elements into their own columns called `widget_name` and `widget_amount`
 3. remove duplicates over the columns `id` and `createdAt`
+4. anonymize the column `email` and output the anonymized version in a new column `email_anon`.
+This column `email_anon` should have the following properties.
+    1. machine learning training and inference can be done on the anonyized values
+    2. given an anonymized value, the original value can be recovered
+5.
-4. write the processed data into separate csv file(s)
+6. write the processed data into separate csv file(s)

 You will be evaluated on correctness, scalability and maintainability of your code.